Anchor-based Bilingual Word Embeddings for Low-Resource Languages: Acknowledgments

 \section{Acknowledgments}

-This work was supported by the European Research Council (ERC) under the European Union’s Horizon $2020$ research and innovation programme (grant agreement No.~$640550$) and by the German Research Foundation (DFG; grant FR $2829$/$4$-$1$).
+The work was supported by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No.~640550) and by German Research Foundation (DFG; grant FR 2829/4-1).